behave/behave/docs/behave.rst

 .. option:: -f, --format

     Specify a formatter.
 If none is specified the default formatter is used.
-Pass '--format help' to get a list of available formatters.
+Pass "--format help" to get a list of available formatters.

 .. option:: --steps-catalog